rajdeeprath/red5-development-series/code-examples/server-side/red5-connection-examples/connection-statistics-demo/Readme.md

 ```

 You can connect to the application using a RTMP or RTSP (Android/IOS) or WebRTC (Red5Pro HTML5 SDK) type client.
-You can then broadcast / subscribe a stream for a few sconds and then close the client.
+You can then broadcast / subscribe a stream for a few seconds and then close the client.
 The application will log out your connection details in the console.

+## Eclipse
+---

+You can edit the server side code in your eclipse JEE IDE such as Luna, Mars, Neon etc. To import the code into your IDE:

+1. Navigate to the repository folder
+2. Execute maven command `mvn eclipse:eclipse`.
+This will generate files necessary for eclipse to read the maven project properly.
+3. In eclipse go to `File -> Import -> Existing Maven Projects` and click `Next`.
+4. Browse and select `the project root` and Click `Finish` to import the project.

-## Notes
+## Additional Notes
 ---

 NA